 - Facilitate the conversation by asking others for their thoughts, feelings, and ideas before sharing your own.

-- Make the process fun by using goal-setting activities that are age appropriate so kids don't feel like it's a chore or punishment.
+- Make the process fun by using age-appropriate goal-setting activities so kids don't feel like it's a chore or punishment.

 - Encourage SMART goals so your ideas can be carried out in real life.

 - Make a detailed plan that includes times to revisit the goal.

 - Use a goal sheet to track your goals and progress and keep everyone on the same page.
 Goal sheets can be simple or complex, but should fit your family as well as your goals.
 Use the family goals printables below to set you on the path to success.

 Family is important, and it needs to be nurtured so it can grow healthy and strong.
 Setting family goals can help keep you from getting bogged down in the to-dos and help you enjoy the want-to-dos.
 Be proud of all that your little team can achieve when they work together.
 With family, the unit is always stronger than the individuals.